- by Gitabushi

 [Stoicism] asserts that virtue (such as wisdom) is happiness and judgment be based on behavior, rather than words.
 That we don’t control and cannot rely on external events, only ourselves and our responses.

 The other impact of googling it was realizing that even though I never overtly studied Stoicism, over time I have separately arrived at many of the same views as Stoics.
 I often say I am a philosophical Buddhist, because although I don’t embrace the religion at all, I do think one significant source of unhappiness in life is wanting more than you have, especially when those goals are not achievable.

-(Aside: which puts me in the curious position of my guitar angst coming from wanting to want less…so I have more than I want and should be happy, but I manage to make myself unhappy but wanting to want even less, so to want less than I have in this case would be to accept that I have more guitars than I want to have.
+(Aside: which puts me in the curious position of my guitar angst coming from wanting to want less…so I have more than I want and should be happy, but I manage to make myself unhappy by wanting to want even less, so to want less than I have, in this case, would be to accept that I have more guitars than I want to have.
 Okay, now I’m dizzy)

 Anyway, one core touchstone of my personal philosophy is that you can’t control what you feel, but you can control what you do about what you feel.
 That grew out of the realization that I can’t control other people, I can control only myself.

 I found a long time ago that I was much happier when I was “centered”, a term I borrowed from New Age or some crap, but what I meant by it was “within myself”, i.e., worrying only about what I can control, i.e., my own actions, and letting everything else go.

 My wife is very capable of pulling me off-center, of course, although over the last year I’ve gotten much better at remaining centered even despite her influence and impact on me.

 And I’ve also dealt with the frustrations and disappointments of being a Chiefs fan by inadvertently developing a Stoic attitude toward their game results.

 “It is what it is” is Stoicism, right?